prabesharyal/USAVisaSlotNotifier/Readme.md

 ## How does this bot work?<a name="1.2"></a>
 > **This bot works in various steps as :**
 > - It screenshot your screen's area which is defined in "edit.py".
-> - It converts the screenshot toblack and white photo.
+> - It converts the screenshot to black and white photo.
 > - It scans the photo and converts photo to text using TesseractOCR.
 > - It also plays alarm sound on admin's PC if new date is available.
 > - Finally, It sends message to the defined (as many as) users in "edit.py".
 > - Also, if the message is same as previous  it will skip.
 > - It will also skip empty messages for a reason defined below in **[VIP section](#1.3)**.
-> - It prints logs to txt per session.
-After a session log file is reset.
+> - It prints all logs to logfile.